hungyiloo/waterbox/README.md

 Edit the template in `./templates/main.mustache` to add things to the page.

-Have a look at `./src/app.ts` to see the `main()` method, written in TypeScript, that fetches the data from SQLite and renders it onto the page.
+Have a look at `./src/main.ts` to see the `main()` method, written in TypeScript, that fetches the data from SQLite and renders it onto the page.
 You can replace this with whatever you like.

 Bring up Developer Tools in your browser using <kbd>F12</kbd> and check out the console for log messages on templating and SQL querying.
 This will help you get started customizing those things.

 # Don't Need Mustache?

 You don't have to use it.
-Just ignore the templates and remove any `renderContainer` calls from `app.ts`.
+Just ignore the templates and remove any `renderContainer` calls from `main.ts`.
 You can hand craft your markup in `index.html` or construct it all entirely within TypeScript/JavaScript.

 # How to Load External Libraries